 He’s not an extremely hard boss once you get to know his behaviors, but it’ll take quite a few deaths to get familiar with them.
 He’s a fun boss and will most likely be the hardest you faced up to that point, but he’s nothing compared to what’s to come.

 Interesting Fact: The Crystal Sage in the Crucifixion Woods is the twin brother of the Crystal Sage in the Grand Archives.

 16. Oceiros, the Consumed King

 To be honest, I don’t remember the Oceiros fight like I do the others.
-This is because I defeated him on one of my first tries on almost all of my playthroughs.
-In my opinion, he’s a pretty simple boss, but I do know people who have had trouble with him.
+I defeated him on one of my first tries on almost all of my playthroughs.
+I think he’s a pretty simple boss, but I know people who have had trouble with him.

 He’ll sprint towards the player at full speed, spin his tail around, and fly at the player shooting his freezing breath.
-Come to think of it, the reason that he seemed so easy to me was that he is very reminiscent of Vordt.
+Come to think of it, he seemed so easy to me because he is very reminiscent of Vordt.